rage/java-programming/data/part-11/2-packages.md

 <!-- Ohjelmointiympäristöt tarjoavat valmiit työkalut pakkausten hallintaan.
 Olemme tähän mennessä luoneet luokkia ja rajapintoja vain projektiin liittyvän lähdekoodipakkaukset-osion (*Source Packages*) oletuspakkaukseen (*default package*).
 Uuden pakkauksen voi luoda NetBeansissa projektin pakkauksiin liittyvässä Source Packages -osiossa oikeaa hiirennappia painamalla ja valitsemalla *New -&gt; Java Package...*. -->

-IDEs offer existing tools for packet management.
+IDEs offer existing tools for package management.
 Up until this point we have only created classes and interfaces into the default package of the Source Packages part of the project.
-You can create a new package in NetBeans by clicking the right mouse button in the Source Packages section (which relates to the packets of the project), and then choosing *New -&gt; Java Package...*.
+You can create a new package in NetBeans by clicking the right mouse button in the Source Packages section (which relates to the packages of the project), and then choosing *New -&gt; Java Package...*.

 <!-- Pakkauksen sisälle voidaan luoda luokkia aivan kuten oletuspakkaukseenkin (`default package`).
 Alla luodaan juuri luotuun pakkaukseen `kirjasto` luokka `Sovellus`. -->